 A simple toothache does not always indicate that root canal treatment is needed.
 We advise our patients to pay close attention to damaged teeth that are accompanied with the following symptoms:

-No, root canal treatment is not painful.
-While there may be some discomfort, any pain is mitigated through the use of anesthesia.
+Root canal treatment is generally not painful.
+While there may be some discomfort, any pain is usually mitigated through the use of anesthesia.